silvercircle/nvim/doc/docs/index.md

      directories *The Vim Way*.
    - [Snacks](plugins/snacks.md) - This is a collection of plugins covering a vast area of features and areas.
 Only a few of them are currently in use by this config.

+=== "Unordered List"

+      This is probably the most important and most complex setup task.
+While a lot has been pre-configured you will likely still have to configure quite a few things

+=== "Ordered List"

+      This documentation is WIP.
+It has only recently been started, so there is not much yet, but it's growing almost every day.

+!!!
+Test

+      This is probably the most important and most complex setup task.
+While a lot has been pre-configured you will likely still have to configure quite a few things